The Stories That the #MeToo Movement and TIME's "The Silence Breakers" Missed

 The Forgotten Ones of the #MeToo Movement

 When I first saw the beginnings of the #MeToo movement, I joined right in, excited that women were speaking out.
 Except there was a problem for me.
-As I have written in about in a previous hub - a few years ago now - these movements tend to forget the LGBTQ+ community.
+As I have written in the past, these movements tend to forget the LGBTQ+ community.

 My #MeToo story is not about a man enacting some violence or assault upon me, but instead, one of date rape by another woman.
 When I started to write on social media about this, I realized there was an even bigger problem.